Russia–South Africa relations: Post-apartheid era

-Directly after the collapse of the Soviet Union, South Africa recognized the Russian Federation in December 1991 and established diplomatic relations on February 28, 1992 becoming the first African nation to do so.
+Directly after the collapse of the Soviet Union, South Africa recognized the Russian Federation in December 1991 and established diplomatic relations on February 28, 1992, becoming the first African nation to do so.
 In 1993 the two countries signed trade agreements which was followed by the signing of a military cooperation agreement in 1995.
 The April 1999 visit to Russia by President Nelson Mandela started a period of warming relations between the two countries.

+Putin's 2006 visit to South Africa is noted as a particular turning point in the strengthening of bilateral relations.
 During the presidency of Jacob Zuma Russian-South Africa ties warmed significantly as the Putin administration sought to move a strategic country away from the West and gain a foothold in Africa; for its part South Africa sought to distance itself from Western actions in Libya during the fall of Muammar Gaddafi.

 South Africa joined the BRICS group of nations in 2010, a key foreign policy goal of the Zuma administration, with the active support of the Russian Federation.
-This period also saw a period of closer ties with South Africa’s security apparatus as members of South Africa's State Security Agency traveled to Russia for training and the country sought to build its own satellite surveillance capabilities with Russian assistance.
+This period also saw a period of closer ties with South Africa's security apparatus as members of South Africa's State Security Agency traveled to Russia for training and the country sought to build its own satellite surveillance capabilities with Russian assistance.
 During the Zuma administration bilateral agreements on agriculture, arts and culture, defence, education, energy, fisheries, mining, science and technology and transport were signed with Russia.
 Through his presidency Zuma made a number of medically related trips to Russia to receive treatment for alleged incidents of poisoning.
+University of Cape Town academic, Sean Gossel, has stated that bilateral relations between the two countries strengthened the most during the "State Capture years" between 2013 and 2017; thereby linking the growth of relations with the growth of corruption in South Africa.